cmu-21393-f25-group-D/options-hedge/README.md

 ## Academic Integrity Notice

 This project was developed as coursework for CMU 21-393 (Operations Research).
 While the code is open source under the MIT License, we strongly encourage students in similar courses to develop their own solutions.
 This repository is intended as a reference and learning resource, not a template for submission.

-## Acknowledgments

-This project addresses a real-world challenge facing millions of upcoming retirees.
-We're grateful for feedback from finance professionals and the open-source community.